 Will he or will he not retire?
-That’s the question on everyone Olympic-enthusiast’s mind.
-Originally Phelps, the most decorated Olympian of all time, has stated that he plans to retire after the 2012 Olympic games in London.
+That’s the question on every Olympic-enthusiast’s mind.
+Originally, Phelps, the most decorated Olympian of all time, had stated that he planned to retire after the 2012 Olympic games in London.
 But, he has recently been vague about his up & coming plans and has not ruled out swimming altogether.
 The reason behind the change of heart?
 Apparently Phelps was disheartened by the US 400 meter freestyle relay team’s recent second place finish to the French.
 While nothing is certain and he’s definitely not in Olympic shape at the moment, don’t be surprised if Phelps hits the lanes later this year and begins training once again.

-Think we’ve nailed it on the head or have we missed it big time?
-Chime in and let us know what your expectations for the 2016 Olympic hopefuls.
+Think we’ve hit the nail on the head?
+Or have we missed it big time?
+Chime in and let us know your expectations for the 2016 Olympic hopefuls.

 Connect with AquaGear® on Google+.